gvwilson/sdgc/trolley/index.md

-# Is It OK to Push Someone in Front of a Trolley?
+# Would You Push Someone in Front of a Trolley?

 <p class="subtitle">why "the greater good" is so problematic in practice</p>